-Name Туре Description 0: Uninitialized1: Ready2: Connected last-connected string Date and time, in the format year-month-day hour:minutes:seconds (UTC), when successful communication was last established between the Management Controller in the local system and the Management Controller in the remote system.
-This value does not indicate when connection status was last determined, and will not be updated if the remote Management Controller is not accessible or if the connection status is Not Connected . interfaces string FC iSCSI SAS Hybrid: FC and iSCSI interfaces-numeric uint32 Numeric equivalents for interfaces values.
-0: FC 1: iSCSI 2: SAS 3: Hybrid storage-model string • LINEAR storage-model- numeric uint32 Numeric equivalents for storage-model values.
-0: LINEAR isvalid-ip-a string False: The IP address is not valid for controller module A in the remote system.
-True: The IP address is valid for controller module A in the remote system. isvalid-ip-a- numeric uint32 Numeric equivalents for isvalid-ip-a values.
-0: False 1: True isvalid-ip-b string False : The IP address is not valid for controller B in the remote system.
-True : The IP address is valid for controller B in the remote system. isvalid-ip-b- numeric uint32 Numeric equivalents for isvalid-ip-b values.
-0: False 1: True replication-snapshot-history
+Name Туре Description Management Controller in the local system and the Management Controller in the remote system.
+This value does not indicate when connection status was last determined, and will not be updated if the remote Management Controller is not accessible or if the connection status is Not Connected. interfaces string • FC • iSCSI • SAS interfaces-numeric uint32 Numeric equivalents for interfaces values. • 0: FC • 1: iSCSI • 2: SAS storage-model string • LINEAR storage-model- numeric uint32 Numeric equivalents for storage-model values. • 0: LINEAR • 1: Paged isvalid-ip-a string False: The IP address is not valid for controller module A in the remote system.
+True: The IP address is valid for controller module A in the remote system. isvalid-ip-a- numeric uint32 Numeric equivalents for isvalid-ip-a values. • 0: False • 1: True isvalid-ip-b string False: The IP address is not valid for controller B in the remote system.
+True: The IP address is valid for controller B in the remote system. isvalid-ip-b- numeric uint32 Numeric equivalents for isvalid-ip-b values. • 0: False • 1: True replication-snapshot-history